• Skip to primary navigation

 • Preheat the oven to 425° F. Line a baking pan with parchment paper.
 Set aside.

-• Place flour, baking powder, sugar and salt in the bowl of a food processor.
+• Place flour, baking powder, sugar, and salt in the bowl of a food processor.
 Pulse process several times to combine.
 Add the butter, and pulse process until the butter is well incorporated, 9 to 10 times.
-The butter should range in sizes from small peas to coarse cornmeal.
+The butter should range in size from small peas to coarse cornmeal.
 Add the milk, and pulse process just until a rough dough forms, 3 to 4 times.
-(See Tips 2 and 3)
+(See Notes 3 and 4)

 • Turn out the dough onto a lightly floured work surface.
 Dust the top of the dough very lightly with flour and form into a rough ball.
-Pat the dough with your hands until it is around ½-inch thick.
-Cut as many biscuits as possible, and transfer to the prepared baking pan.
+Pat the dough with your hands until it is around ½ inch thick.
+Cut as many biscuits as possible and transfer to the prepared baking pan.
 Gather the scraps into a ball, handling as little as possible; repeat the process.
-(See Tip 4)
+(See Note 5)

 • Bake biscuits at 425° F for 14 to 18 minutes, or until puffed and golden brown.
 Serve hot.
 Yield: 8 2 ½-inch biscuits.

 1. Make sure that the baking powder is still active.
-To test, spoon about ½ teaspoon into a bowl, and add about ¼ cup of boiling water.
-If it’s still active, the baking powder should immediately bubble up violently.
-If it doesn’t, it’s time to replace the baking powder.
+To test, spoon about ½ teaspoon into a bowl and add about ¼ cup of boiling water.
+The baking powder should immediately bubble up violently if it's still active.
+If it doesn't, it's time to replace the baking powder.

-2. Fear not if you don’t have a food processor.
-You can use a dough blender or your hands to incorporate the butter, and to process the dough.
+3. Fear not if you don't have a food processor.
+You can use a dough blender or your hands to incorporate the butter and process the dough.

 Nutrition